-Rigour in programmes, project and portfolios is about discipline to principles, processes and structure.
-Discipline can be found in many forms in people, from individuals (self), through teams, and up to whole organisations.
-It depends on culture and often driven by external political, legal or societal norms.
+Rigour in programmes, projects and portfolios is about discipline in principles, processes and structure.
+The domain can be found in many people, from individuals (self), teams, and whole organisations.
+It depends on the culture and is often driven by external political, legal or societal norms.

-This discipline can often be perceived as the antithesis to flexibility and agility when a high tempo is required.
-A high tempo can be effective in addressing dynamic project environments – it is the rate that changes can be made within a project, or the frequency that the project reflects, plans and adjusts according to the results of the preceding interval.
+This discipline can often be perceived as the antithesis of flexibility and agility when a high tempo is required.
+A high tempo can effectively address dynamic project environments – the rate at that changes can be made within a project or the frequency that the project reflects plans and adjusts according to the results of the preceding interval.

-This short paper reviews some of the underlying issues and briefly explores a few examples of approaches that can be used to address the challenges, drawing on lessons from actual programmes.
-It is part of a developing series that explores different tensions, and is aimed at provoking thought, debate and consideration when designing or executing programmes and projects.
+This short paper reviews some of the underlying issues.
+Briefly, it explores a few examples of approaches that can be used to address the challenges, drawing on lessons from existing programmes.
+It is part of a developing series that explores different tensions and aims to provoke thought, debate and consideration when designing or executing programmes and projects.

 More information on the experts behind this piece.